 It is all subjective.
 You like what you grew up with because it is familiar, not because it is better.
 You know by rote memorisation how much 100 feet is and what 75F feels like, the same way I know by rote memorisation how much 50 meters is and what 25C feels like.

 In the meantime your grasp of nuance or lack thereof is no pressing concern of mine.
 And my entire thesis has been flagrantly subjective throughout, save where the minor matter of relevant history is involved.
-To attempt to answer this with the charge of subjectivity, as though this accomplished other than to recapitulate what has been obvious all day, seems not only pointless but risible.
+To attempt to answer this with the charge of subjectivity, as though to do so accomplished other than to recapitulate what has been obvious all day, seems not only pointless but risible.

 For 12 years of the revolutionary era, France did use decimal time.
 And the calendar and clocks were organized around a 10 day week and a 10 hour day.
 But those changes, coupled with the loss of Sunday worship, had other effects on the population.